meyoungorcl/apex-atp/Lab4.md

   ![](images/Lab400/016.png)

-- In the Property Editor, update the following and click Save and Run the App.
+- In the Property Editor, update the following and click **Save and Run the App**.
   -  Identification: Type – select **Select List**
   -  Heading: Heading – enter **Project**
   -  List of Values: Type – select **SQL Query**